jashwanth0726/Linux-Basics/README.md

 ---

 ## Users

+> **What are Users?**
+> Linux is a multi-user operating system — it was designed from the ground up to have many people using the same system at the same time, each with their own files and permissions.
+Every action on the system is tied to a user account.
+This is what allows Linux to keep one user's files private from another, and to prevent regular users from accidentally (or intentionally) breaking system-wide settings.
+>
+> Not all users are human.
+Many services like web servers or databases run as their own dedicated user accounts with limited permissions — this way, even if a service is compromised, the attacker can't access the rest of the system.
+You can see all user accounts on the system in the `/etc/passwd` file.

 - Linux has many users — some are real accounts, others are **service accounts** that support installed software.
 - Passwords used to live in `/etc/passwd` (world-readable ⚠️) but are now stored as **hashes** in `/etc/shadow`.